Despite an abundance of food, most Americans don’t get enough of the nutrients they need.

 For years, doctors have known that getting enough Vitamin D is important for strong bones.
 The nutrient is also important for muscle function, brain development, a healthy immune system and a properly functioning heart.

 Vitamin D is not like most other vitamins.
 Our bodies can make the nutrient on its own when our bare skin is exposed to sunlight.
-For many people, getting about 20 minutes of sunlight every day is sufficient.
+For some people, getting about 20 minutes of sunlight every day is sufficient.
 However, with the widespread use of sunscreens, and recommendations from healthcare professionals to limit sun exposure, this may not be a viable option for most people.

 Like other nutrients such as CoQ10, Vitamin D can be difficult to get through diet alone.
 Dairy products are excellent sources of Vitamin D because they are usually fortified with the vitamin.
 Salmon, tuna and rockfish are also relatively good sources.

-Many people also take a Vitamin D supplement, especially if they’re averse to dairy.
-Doctors sometimes prescribe a very strong Vitamin D supplement to patients who are deficient in the nutrient.
+This is why many people also take a Vitamin D supplement, especially if they’re averse to dairy.
+Doctors sometimes prescribe a high dosage Vitamin D supplement to patients who are deficient in the nutrient.
 In this case, Vitamin D levels need to be monitored through periodic blood tests.

 Omega 3 Fatty Acids

-Few nutrients have been studied as much as Omega 3 fatty acids, which may help reduce your risk of heart disease when consumed as part of a healthy diet low in saturated fat.
-These healthy fats are also critical to brain growth and development in infants, seem to support eye health and may even help with mood.
+Few nutrients have been studied as much as Omega 3 fatty acids, which may help reduce the risk of heart disease when consumed as part of a healthy diet rich in seafood and low in saturated fat.
+These healthy fats are also critical to brain growth and development in infants, may support eye health, and could even help with mood.